jon-taffer/joker-poker-wainwright/README.md

 # example animation

 gif and a vid:
 ![example gif](example-animation.gif)

 ## Video in streaming service: [streamable](https://streamable.com/uglo8g) / local: [joker_david.webm](joker_david.webm)

+## __VERY IMPORTANT THIS IS ONLY PRE BONUS GAME, BUT IDEAS ARE ENDLESS, BUT IN MY OPINION SHOULD MAKE IT AS CLOSE TO SOLITAIRE, THAT MEANS "CONTINUE" BETS (gamble/risk) AND THEN TO ACTUALLY HOLD YOUR WHOLE CURRENT WINS INSTEAD OF INDIVIDUAL CARDS HOLDING/SHOE'ING__

 #### from the makers of: Age of David